In this Blogpost, we will talk about the Long Term and Short Term Sources of Finance which includes-

 Features of Equity Shares-

 (i) No Maturity Period- Equity Shares don’t have the maturity period.
-These Shareholders receive the dividend till the winding up of the company.
+These Shareholders receive the dividend until the winding up of the company.

-(ii) Equity Shares can also claims on assets at the winding of the company.
+(ii) Equity Shares can also claim on assets at the winding of the company.

 (iii) Equity Shareholders also have voting rights to participate in Meetings of the Company.